 Disulfiram (Antabuse) is a drug that doctors prescribe to treat alcohol dependence.
 When the two substances are ingested together, they cause a variety of unpleasant symptoms, including:

 - Chest pain

-These symptoms can occur if Coprinus atramentarius is eaten as much as five days before consuming alcohol.
+These symptoms can occur if Coprinus atramentarius is eaten within five days of consuming alcohol.